israellev/fullstack-los-angeles/nodejs/03 - 10.07/puzzles.md

 home puzzle:

 1. implement 'posts' router yourself.
-2. add pictures to your blog
+2. add form to create new post in the frontend - and implement the POST call of create it.
+3. add link to picture for each blog, and show it in the front-end

 Bonus: